 - When a bank verifies the user’s authenticity and confirms the balance, it pings Plaid in response;

-Does Plaid Take Advantage of Open Banking?
+Does Plaid Take Advantage Of Open Banking?

-Notably, 9 biggest banks in the UK provide third parties with access to customer accounts in a standardised and safe form.
-If you intend to launch a fintech business that offers AIS in the UK and be able to use open banking principles, you have to be authorised or registered.
-Consequently, compliance with the revised Payment Services Directive (PSD2) is a must for working with financial management tools or offering other AIS.
+Notably, 9 biggest banks in the UK provide third parties with access to customer accounts in a standardized and safe form.
+If you intend to launch a fintech business that offers AIS in the UK and can use open banking principles, you must be authorized or registered.
+Consequently, compliance with the revised Payment Service Directive (PSD2) is necessary to work with financial management tools or offer other AIS.

-Apart from acquiring Cognito, the identity verification program, Plaid partnered with AccountsIQ to guarantee even more connectivity as well as security for all fintech services in the world.
-Similar partnerships allow customers to carry out payments or manage their banking accounts more quickly and safely.
+Apart from acquiring Cognito, the identity verification program, Plaid partnered with AccountsIQ to guarantee even more connectivity and security for all fintech services worldwide.
+Similar partnerships allow customers to make payments or manage their banking accounts more quickly and safely.
 That’s precisely where the open banking philosophy begins to blossom.

-What Companies and Financial Institutions Use Plaid?
+What Companies And Financial Institutions Use Plaid?

 Today, Plaid supports such world-known apps as Robinhood, Venmo, Betterment, Acorns, Mint, and many more, let alone large banks like Personal Capital, American Express, Chase, or PNC.
 A long list of partners, clients, and supported platforms allows Plaid to remain one of the most influential open banking systems in the global fintech market.

 - Codat.
 Expert in SME financial data exchange, this fintech player works with cloud-based microservices solutions that simplify the integration of new software into content management systems.

 - Dwolla.
 This app allows enterprises to accept and facilitate account-to-account, push-to-debit, and real-time payments.

 Though these fintech companies don’t reflect the whole state of competition within the industry touching upon Plaid, they indicate that no monopoly exists in the area.